rhowell/chesster/README.md

 ## API

 Below is the preliminary API.
-[Swagger](http://swagger.io) docs will follow.
+Expanded API information shall be available in apiary.apib

 | Action | Path | Description |
 |--------|------|-------------|